RugTehseen/problem-solving-with-llms/README.md

-# Problem Solving with LLMs: Bi-Semantic Entropy
+# Problem Solving with LLMs: Bi-Semantic Entropy and Emotional Valence

-This repository contains tools for calculating and analyzing bi-semantic entropy using Ollama with the gemma3:4b model.
+This repository contains tools for calculating and analyzing bi-semantic entropy and emotional valence using Ollama with the gemma3:4b model.

 ## What is Bi-Semantic Entropy?